acumen-ci/FullStack/README.md

 The project consists of an ASP.NET Core API, and an Angular 10 front-end.
 You’ll need the following on your computer to run this:

-- Visual Studio 2019 or Visual Studio Code
+- Visual Studio 2022 or Visual Studio Code
-- .NET Core 3.1 SDK
+- .NET 6 SDK
 - Node 14

 Running the project from Visual Studio will also start the angular app and open up a browser window.